aicell-lab/hypha-agents/docs/tutorial.md

 - A **registered Hypha service**
 - An **Hypha agent** that can access and use the tool
 - A fully formatted tool schema used in the agent's prompt

+Make sure you configure the system cell with the role "System" and hide the content.

 Try chatting with your agent in the Hypha Agent Lab: